MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   Specify whether to send Do Not Track requests to websites that ask for tracking info.
 Do Not Track requests let the websites you visit know that you don't want your browsing activity to be tracked.
-By default, Google Chrome doesn't send Do Not Track requests, but users can turn on this feature to send them.
+By default, Microsoft Edge doesn't send Do Not Track requests, but users can turn on this feature to send them.

 If you enable this policy, Do Not Track requests are always sent to websites asking for tracking info.